ianmackenzie/elm-geometry/README.md

     ![Circle2d](https://opensolid.github.io/images/geometry/icons/circle2d.svg)

-A large range of geometric operations are supported - various forms of
+A large range of geometric operations are supported, such as various forms of
 constructors:

 ```elm